aymane-bit/minitalk/README.md

 ### Bonus

-- The server can handle long messages seamlessly.
+- The server acknowledges every message received by sending back a signal to the client.
-- Multiple clients can communicate with the server concurrently.
+- Unicode characters support!

 ## Installation